Delancey UK Schools Chess Challenge: Terrafinal

 - In the U11 Girls competition there are no Zonals and all teams play in the Final.

-- Hertfordshire play in the East Zonal, which includes Barnet, Cambridgeshire, Essex, Kent, Richmond, Newham, and Northamptonshire.
+- The East Zonal comprises Barnet, Cambridgeshire, Essex, Hertfordshire, Kent, Newham, Northamptonshire, Richmond, and Suffolk.

 - All matches comprise three rounds of Jamboree pairings.

 - U11 girls: 12 players, plus 4 reserves

 The HSCA qualifying event scheduled for Saturday 8th September has unfortunately had to be cancelled due to not having a suitable venue available.

 There are, however, many other opportunities to qualify for the Championships as can be seen from the LJCC website: LJCC Qualifying Events

 Players in the higher age categories (i.e. under-14, under-16 and under-18/21) are able to enter the Finals directly without having to play in a qualifying event.

 The LJCC finals will be held at University of Westminster, Harrow Campus, Northwick Park, Harrow HA1 3TP, as follows:

 |Under 8||Sat 29th & Sun 30th December 2018|